liobaberndt/CPNS/README.md

-# 22q11.2DS sleep thalamocortical modelling (2026)
+# Sleep as a window into thalamocortical pathology: generative modeling implicates NMDA receptor hypofunction in 22q11.2 deletion syndrome

 ## Abstract